micans/pick/README.md

 A pattern that contains any of `[({\*?^$` is assumed to be a regular expression rather than just a column name.
+This can be turned off (across all column names) with the `-F` (fixed) option.
+For per-column avoidance of interpretation as regular expression use url-encoding of its name.

 [Pick allows use of regular expressions selection in various places.](#selecting-and-manipulating-multiple-columns-with-regular-expressions-lists-and-ranges)
 [Several pick column operators also use regular expressions.](#useful-regular-expression-features)